sessionm/sessionm-flex/README.rst

 xcodebuild: error: The workspace 'sessionm-ios' does not contain a scheme named 'sessionm-ios'.

 A workaround is simply to load the  sessionm-ios/src/xcode/sessionm-ios.xcodeproj project in XCode and save it.

-Note: There is also a known issue where the Android application loses focus after exiting from the rewards portal.
-The application can be brought back into focusing by pressing the  device's back button.